-Kellyanne Conway: 'Adam Schiff is completely compromised' in wake of Mueller report
+Kellyanne Conway: 'Adam Schiff is completely compromised'; George Conway 'cried in his MAGA hat'

 Every Republican on the House Intelligence Committee on Thursday demanded Schiff step down as chairman.
 In a letter, obtained by Fox News and signed by each Republican on the committee, the lawmakers slammed Schiff for his claims in the media that there was “more than circumstantial evidence” of collusion between the Trump campaign and Russia.
 They repeated their demand in person during a feisty hearing Thursday morning.

 In response to calls for his resignation last week, Schiff doubled down, saying -- in defiance of Mueller's report -- that there was evidence of collusion in plain sight.
 “I think it’s immoral, I think it’s unethical, I think it’s unpatriotic, and yes, I think it’s corrupt — and evidence of collusion,” Schiff said, referring to meetings of Trump staffers with Russians.
-Meanwhile, Russian-American lobbyist Rinat Akhmetshin, who attended a mysterious 2016 meeting between Russians and Trump associates at Trump Tower, said Tuesday the Mueller investigation had taken a "very heavy toll" on him and his family but he nonetheless thought it was "thorough and fair."

 "And all nine Republican members [on the panel] have asked for his resignation," Conway continued.
 "I certainly did it a week ago and the president has done it.
 He cannot be fair -- that is one of the most important positions in the United States House… And he needs to step down."